 Cash-generating units analyse data on claims provisions by accident year, which differs from the analysis of data by underwriting year.
 The table below shows an adequacy test/analysis of gross claims provisions established by the Group for liabilities under non-life insurance contracts.
-Amounts were translated from local currencies into euros using the exchange rate prevailing at the end of the year (provisions) or in the middle of the year (claims paid).
+Amounts were translated from local currencies into euros using the exchange rate pre-

+The cumulative gross redundancies for underwriting years vailing at the end of the year (provisions) or in the middle of the